-Machines with intergral control panels should have program version 1.21 or higher, in order for the remote control to function correctly.
+Machines with integral control panels should have program version 1.21 or higher, in order for the remote control to function correctly.

-Control panel's behaviour on connection of the remote control unit
+Control panel's behavior on connection of the remote control unit

-- The display freezes in the menu showing when the remote control unit is connected.
-Measurement and setting values are updated, but only displayed in those menus in which the values can be shown. - If a fault code symbol is displayed, it cannot be removed until the remote control has been disconnected. - With 10-program remote control units, it is possible to switch between memory positions 1, 2, 3, 4, 5, 6, 7, 8, 9 and 10.
+- The menu in the display freezes, indicating that the remote control unit is connected.
+Measurement and set values are updated, but only displayed in those menus in which the values can be shown. - If a fault code symbol is displayed, it cannot be removed until the remote control has been disconnected. - With 10-program remote control units, it is possible to toggle between memory positions 1, 2, 3, 4, 5, 6, 7, 8, 9 and 10.
 If memory position 2 is empty, the values from position 1 are retained.
 For further information, see the "MEMORY MANAGEMENT" chapter.